Proxieru/EndPoint/README.md

 # EndPoint
-A tool that allows for fetching information about a minecraft java server with just a server ip address.
+This is tool that allows for fetching information about a minecraft java server with just a server ip address.
 (This does NOT allow you to find servers and isn't a tool for server finding.
 You need the server's ip first)

 # How to use?